 Any student receiving a grade of C- or below in a course must retake the course, demonstrating sufficient mastery of the course content.
 Retaking a course may delay program completion and graduation.
-The students must meet with their academic advisor to discuss the impact of repeating a course on program completion.
+Students must meet with their academic advisor to discuss the impact on program completion of repeating a course.
 The original grade received in the course as well as the grade received upon retaking the course are averaged into the student's cumulative grade point average.